IPv6PrefixDelegation for Virtual Machine Manager

 Configure VLAN 30 on the router

-On my raspberry pi router I now need to configure the new VLAN 30
+On my raspberry pi router I now need to configure the new VLAN 30 for the VMs.
+First I need to configure /etc/systemd/network/00-vlan30.netdev there:

 [NetDev] Name=VMs Kind=vlan [VLAN] Id=30